git-jwolcott/FilmQueryProject/README.md

 | MENU
 | :----:
-Enter a number from the list
+|Enter a number from the list
-   1. Return to the main menu.
+|   1.
+Return to the main menu.
-   2. View all film details.
+|   2.
+View all film details.

 If 1 is entered in the submenu, the user is return to the main menu and may select to view a film by id, keyword, or exit the application.